osmandapp/web/main/docs/technical-documentation/build-osmand/how-to-compile-the-ios-version.md

 ---
-title: How to Compile the iOS Version
-versions: '*'
+sidebar_position: 6
 ---

+# How to Compile the iOS Version

 1. First setup the **development environment**, see {% link /setup-the-dev-environment %}.
 2. Install XCode from AppStore (Last tested 12.4)